rorythanhtran/SNAP-Diabetes-prevalance/README.md

-# SNAP-Diabetes-prevalance
+# Food Insecurity as a Predictor of Diabetes and Obesity: An Ecological Analysis of U.S. Counties
+## Authors
+Thanh Tran
+Julia Esposito

+Data Science I – Final Project
+December 2025

-## Overview
+## Project overview
-This is the repository for Data Science I's project.
-We want to analyze the correlation between long-term, structural food insecurity metrics and the diabetes prevalance across U.S counties.
+This project examines the relationship between food insecurity and chronic health outcomes, specially diabetes and obesity at he county level in the United States.
+The analysis combines descriptive, explanatory, and predictive components to understand both association and predictive power of food insecurity indicators.
 ## Repository structure
 We organnized our files and outputs based on their function in the data pipeline:
 ```bash